-But Platt has moved to quash talk of a move, insisting that he was not aware of negotiations between Milan and City.
+Platt has quashed talk of a move, though, insisting that he was not aware of negotiations between Milan and City.

 "I'm not [aware of any negotiations].
 I can only go off what you know and I have seen.
 I know exactly the same as you, which is speculation.